mukunda-/steamidparser/README.md

 SteamID Parser
 ===

-This is a simple library for PHP and JavaScript to parse and format Steam IDs.
+This is a simple library for PHP, JavaScript, and C++ to parse and format Steam IDs.

 Compatible with 32-bit PHP builds.